-Reeves Anderson represents businesses, individuals, and foreign governments in appeals and trial litigation involving novel or complex questions of constitutional, statutory, or international law.
-He has represented parties and amici in 36 cases before the US Supreme Court on topics ranging from water rights to sovereign immunity to commercial speech.
+Reeves Anderson represents businesses, individuals, states, and foreign governments in appeals and trial litigation involving novel or complex questions of constitutional, statutory, or international law.
+He has represented parties and amici in 40 cases before the US Supreme Court on topics ranging from water rights to sovereign immunity to commercial speech.
 Mr. Anderson also maintains an active practice before the federal courts of appeals and US district courts, where he focuses mainly on cross-border and foreign-affairs disputes.
 His work has been featured in Chambers Global, National Law Journal's Appellate Hot List, and American Lawyer.

 Mr. Anderson was appointed to the firm’s Pro Bono Committee in 2011.
 His pro bono clients have included Georgia death row inmate Troy Davis and the Adoptive Couple in the landmark Supreme Court case Adoptive Couple v.
 Baby Girl.

 Mr. Anderson graduated as valedictorian from North Carolina State University with degrees in political science and chemistry.
 He earned his JD from Yale Law School and a Master’s degree from Trinity College in Dublin, Ireland.
 Mr. Anderson’s legal research and commentary have been published in the National Law Journal, the Virginia Journal of International Law, and Nature, and cited by the New York Times, Washington Post, and other prominent news outlets.
 In 2015, he received the US Chamber Institute for Legal Reform's national Research and Policy Award.

 - Carpenter v.
 Murphy, No. 17-1107 (U.S. Supreme Court, pending).
 Successfully petitioned for certiorari on behalf of the State of Oklahoma on whether Congress disestablished tribal boundaries of Indian Territory in eastern Oklahoma upon statehood in 1907.